B-Roll For Post Production | San Francisco

 And that’s exactly what b-roll is meant to serve – supporting the a-roll story.

 Where to begin?
-First take out a subscription with Getty Images, Istock Photo (owned by the same parent company) or Adobe Stock.
+First take out a subscription with Getty Images, Istock Photo (owned by the same parent company).
 Pricing packages vary.
 But you want “royalty free” content, so that you avoid having to repay the owner beyond the first licensing fee.

 Next, consider the story and begin to put together a light-box of possible clips for your specific edit and theme.
 Then download the watermarked, low res, free versions of the clips you like, edit them into the video and share them with the client.
 That way, if your b-roll selects are rejected, you’ve lost nothing but some time.